WindJammer6/11.-Banking-System-OOP-Python/README.md

 ## Thoughts after the project

 I faced many unique challenges when implementing this Banking System.
-Here are the more significant challenges I faced:
+Here are some of the more significant challenges I faced:

 -When it came to implementing a database into my project.
 (I believe when it comes to databases, the SQL Language is used, but for this project I had to improvise based on my current knowledge) This gave rise of many cryptic-looking functions being created with the help of ChatGPT (and some modifications to suit my code's purpose) such as 'as_dict(self)' and 'get_users(self)' to tackle the problem.